-Japan Olympic Minister: Games could be held any time in 2020
+Japan Olympic minister: Games could be held any time in 2020

 "I would like to encourage all the athletes to continue their preparation for the Olympic Games Tokyo 2020 with great confidence and with full steam," he said.

-Bach also praised a panel created last month that brings together the Geneva-based World Health Organization, public authorities in Japan, and Olympic officials in Tokyo and Lausanne.
+Bach also praised a panel created last month that brings together the WHO, public authorities in Japan, and Olympic officials in Tokyo and Lausanne.

 In an interview last week with only Japanese media, Bach had declined to "fuel the flames of speculation" about reports of cancellation or postponement.